google/web-api-gateway/README.md

 This may either be an option when creating/editing your VM, or it may be a separate option after creation.

-You also must set any firewall settings to expose port 443.
-If you are using Let’s Encrypt to provide a certificate for https, you must also expose port 80.
+You also must set any firewall settings to expose port 443 to HTTPS requests.
+If you are using Let’s Encrypt to provide a certificate for https, you must also expose port 80 to HTTP requests.

 ## 5. Domain Name